- January 12, 2026

 What are Cross-Chain Bridges?

-A bridge in the crypto ecosystem is a system that allows digital assets or data to move from one blockchain to another.
+What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning to another.
 Since blockchains are like self-contained digital islands; each with its own rules, native tokens, and transaction formats; they cannot communicate with each other by default.
 A bridge acts like a ferry connecting those islands, enabling users to move value or information across networks that otherwise operate independently.

 The need for bridges arises because the crypto world is fragmented.
 Bitcoin lives on its own chain, Ethereum on another, Solana on another, and so on.
 Without bridges, assets would be stuck inside the ecosystem where they were created.
 Imagine having a subway card that only works in one city.
 If you travel, you’d need to buy a new one instead of using your existing balance.
 Bridges solve that limitation.